Introduction: Why Kids Skincare Is the Talk of the Town

 Why Is Kids Skincare Gaining So Much Attention?

-• Dermatologist recommendations: Pediatricians now emphasize early skin barrier care.
+- Dermatologist guidelines: Pediatricians are now beginning to pay attention to early skin barrier care.

 Understanding Kids’ Skin: How It’s Different